Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 7. Victoria Falls

-The challenging walking track down to Victoria Creek is only 4 km return, but it is very steep.
-The track zigzags its way down into the valley until you arrive at a junction where you need to turn left to visit Victoria Falls, an amazing waterfall with a beautiful waterhole at the base.
+The walking track down to Victoria Creek is only 4 km return, but it’s a steep and challenging descent.
+The track zigzags down into the valley, leading to a junction where you can turn left to reach Victoria Falls.

-If you turn right at that junction, you’ll end up at Victoria Creek Cascades, a unique water spectacle that also has a small natural swimming hole where you can go for a quick dip.
+If you turn right at the junction instead, you’ll arrive at Victoria Creek Cascades.
+This unique water feature also has a small natural swimming hole, ideal for a quick dip.

-To find the start of the walking track, turn into Victoria Falls Road from the Great Western Highway.
-Stay on this unsealed road for about 5 km until you arrive at a small car park with a few picnic tables.
+To access the start of the walking track, turn onto Victoria Falls Road from the Great Western Highway.
+Follow this unsealed road for approximately 5 km until you reach a small car park with a few picnic tables.

 Find the trailhead to Victoria Falls on Google Maps.